Solved: Memory Management BSOD (ntoskrnl.exe) Error on Windows 10

 If SFC scan results windows resource protection found corrupt files but was unable to fix some of them.
 Then Run the DISM command, which repairs the system image and allows SFC to do its job.
 To do this type below command on administrative command prompt. wait for 100% complete the process and Again Run SFC / scannow command.
 Restart windows and check There is no more BSOD errors.

 Again Sometimes, Hard disk errors, bad sectors, the Corrupted file system can cause memory management to stop error.
 In that case, Running chkdsk command can be helpful. to check and fix disk drive errors.
 To do this again open command prompt as administrator and type command chkdks C: /f /r

-This will ask for scheduled to run check disk errors on next reboot.
-Simply press Y key, Close command prompt and restart windows.
+This will ask for scheduled to run check disk errors on the next reboot.
+Simply press Y key, Close the command prompt and restart windows.
 Your PC will automatically scan and fix some basic problems of your hard disk partition.
 You can read more about it, from here How to Find & Fix Hard Disk Problems.